Wouldn’t it be great if after publishing a new page on your website, the following happened … all from your page URL:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-You can change the ‘base’ category or tag URLs using the following syntax:
+This changes the ‘base’ category or tag of your URLs using the following syntax:

 - domain.com/category_base/category_name